 After rounding up our museum tour, it was time to head to the church loft where we will see the famed bamboo organ and listen to it played.

 I was touching the thicker-than-my-room’s walls as we climbed up the rickety stairs.
-On the landing to the left, a short stair leads to the parochial and guest rooms and the right upward stairs leads to church loft which I assume are used by the church choir during mass.
+On the landing to the left, a short stair leads to the parochial and guest rooms and the right upward stairs leads to the church loft which I assume are used by the church choir during mass.
 I felt I was traveling back in time as I slowly passed through the arched ceiling, a princess, donning her best dress, parading her exquisite beauty, lost back in time.

 Right on the landing, I felt this wall of force rushing past my face.
 It was neither warm nor cold.
 Nor was it moving.
 As I took a few steps, I felt that wall of force in the shady area.
 It did not move.
 It stayed there, invisible but not commanding.
 Impending but not demanding.
 I felt hot.
 My head got heavy.
 It was like carrying a load on top of my head and shoulders.
 I had to move and make myself comfortable.
 Without asking permission, I turned on that stand fan or else I think I might have fainted.
-I did not want to appear crazed in front of my just-met companions so I was trying very hard to be hide what I was feeling but I guess I failed.
+I did not want to appear crazed in front of my just-met companions so I was trying very hard to hide what I was feeling but I guess I failed.

 I immediately asked Gani our guide if there was anything not normal happening in the place and it was not surprising that he nodded his head in agreement.
 I was not imagining it.
 What I felt a few moments before was real.
 I felt it.
 It was surreal.